-- 1. Operator applies to Shire of Northampton, - 2.
-Shire staff inspect new route to determine suitability in accordance with basic MRWA criteria. - 3.
-Shire staff put recommendation to MRWA to reject or progress the application. - 4.
-Send application from Shire to MRWA Heavy Vehicle Services (HVS) Route Assessment Section. - 5.
-MRWA Heavy Vehicle Officer (HVO) will send the application to MRWA regional office to inspect route and make appropriate recommendation back to MRWA Heavy Vehicle Officer (HVO). - 6.
+- 1. Shire staff inspect new route to determine suitability in accordance with basic MRWA criteria. - 2.
+Shire staff put recommendation to MRWA to reject or progress the application. - 3.
+MRWA Heavy Vehicle Officer (HVO) will send the application to MRWA regional office to inspect route and make appropriate recommendation back to MRWA Heavy Vehicle Officer (HVO). - 4.
 MRWA HVO reviews the route assessment then approves or rejects route and advises Shire of Northampton accordingly.